anthonyscorrea/cmba-bylaws/docs/01-constitution-and-bylaws.md

 ## Officer Duties

 ### Commissioner
-The duties and powers of the Commissioner are as follows:
+The Commissioner shall

+1. Preside at meetings of the Membership and of the Board of Directors.
-1. execute contracts, with approval of the board or in accordance with the budget approved by the board
+1. Execute contracts in the name of and on behalf of the League, with approval of the board or in accordance with the budget approved by the Board.
-1. Shall serve a life term or until voluntary relinquishment of the office.
-1. Preside over all League meetings.
-1. Official spokesman to news media and others whenever the League’s point of view is needed.
-1. Call all regular and Rules and Competition Committee meetings and assign the date and place thereof.
-1. Appoint persons to positions as he deems necessary or until elections are held.
-1. Assess fines and punishments as he deems necessary with just cause.
 1. Prepare and propose the League’s budget for approval by the Board.
-1. Gather all information regarding protests.
-1. Maintain a league website to keep Managers and players apprised of the state of the league.
-1. Judge and take action on all circumstances not covered in the Constitution and By-Laws in good faith and furtherance of the stated goals and principles of the league.
-1. Interpret the rules and by-laws of this Constitution and make appropriate decisions thereof.
-   1. Decisions of the Commissioner may be appealed to the Rules and Competition Committee.
-Appeals must be presented in writing and must contain specific grounds for the appeal.
+1. Shall perform such other duties as may be determined by the board of directors, and shall perform and discharge such other duties as generally devolve upon a chief executive officer.

 ### Treasurer
 The Treasurer shall be responsible for the League’s monetary assets and its proper handling and distribution as ordered by the league and its Commissioner.